MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 ### Pattern G: Build your own copilot with Azure AI Studio

-Azure AI Studio offers a comprehensive platform for ISVs looking to build custom, intelligent assistants, or copilots, tailored to their specific needs and use cases.
-It brings together capabilities from multiple Azure AI services, providing a unified workspace for developing and deploying generative AI applications.
+[Azure AI Studio](/azure/ai-studio/what-is-ai-studio) is an all-in-one platform for ISVs to build custom, intelligent assistants, or copilots.
+It combines capabilities from various Azure AI services, providing a unified workspace for developing and deploying generative AI applications.
+It's a collaborative platform where data scientists, developers, and other stakeholders can converge and work together.

 With Azure AI Studio, ISVs gain full control over their copilot's behavior, personality, and capabilities.
-Whether you are looking to use existing pre-trained models from our [extensive catalog](/azure/ai-studio/how-to/model-catalog), fine-tune models on your data, or train your own custom AI models, Azure AI Studio provides tools and capabilities to accelerate development of AI experiences that handle complex multimodal data.
+Whether using existing pre-trained models from our [extensive catalog](/azure/ai-studio/how-to/model-catalog), fine-tuning models on your data, or training your own custom AI models, Azure AI Studio accelerates the development of AI experiences that handle complex multimodal data.

-Azure AI Studio stands out with its diverse range of models, catering to various use cases and industries.
-A unique capability of this pattern is enabling ISVs to combine different models that best fit their requirements, orchestrated together within the same solution.
-This multi-model approach is being adopted by numerous partners, who are using it to create dynamic and intelligent copilot applications, tailored to their needs.
-Integration with Azure AI Search enables ISVs to implement a Retrieval Augmented Generation (RAG) pattern for unstructured data directly from Azure AI Studio, where they can take advantage of AI Search’s Integrated Vectorization feature.
-This essentially means any data that any LLM call in your copilot needs to be grounded with, can be automatically kept up to date in a vector database for fast and efficient retrieval during user prompt evaluation.
-An ISV doesn’t need to implement an indexing, chunking, embedding and vectorizing pattern themselves.
+A standout feature of Azure AI Studio is its diverse range of models, catering to various industries and use cases.
+It allows ISVs to combine different models within a single solution to meet their unique requirements.

+Integration with [Azure AI Search](/azure/search/search-what-is-azure-search) enables ISVs to implement a Retrieval Augmented Generation (RAG) pattern for unstructured data directly from Azure AI Studio, with the added advantage of AI Search’s Integrated Vectorization feature.
+This means any data your copilot needs can be automatically kept up-to-date in a vector database, facilitating fast and efficient retrieval during user prompt evaluation, saving you the task of implementing an indexing, chunking, embedding, and vectorizing pattern yourself.

-Prompt Flow, a feature of Azure AI Studio, provides a visualized graph for orchestrating executable flows with Large Language Models (LLMs), prompts, and Python tools.
-This facilitates debugging, sharing, and iterating on your flows with ease through team collaboration.
-Prompt Flow also includes a comprehensive resources library of built-in tools, samples, and templates that serve as a starting point for development, inspiring creativity, and accelerating the process.
+[Prompt Flow](/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow?view=azureml-api-2), a feature of Azure AI Studio, offers a visualized graph for orchestrating executable flows with Large Language Models (LLMs), prompts, and Python tools.
+It facilitates debugging, sharing, and iterating on your flows with ease through team collaboration.
-Beyond the development phase, Azure AI Studio also provides an LLMOps toolchain, which can handle your end-to-end prompt engineering from development to production and ongoing maintenance.
-This is valuable for ISVs as it ensures the scalability and robustness of their copilot solutions.

-Azure AI Studio also supports integration with Azure AI Search, Azure Open AI Service, and other Azure AI services, simplifying resource management for ISVs.
-It provides a project-oriented workspace, enabling collaboration with others against shared compute, model deployments, and services.

-Whether you're building a domain-specific copilot, an AI-powered chatbot, or a custom AI solution for your application, Azure AI Studio and Prompt Flow put the creative control in your hands.

-For ISV teams who prefer a code-first approach, the Azure AI SDK offers a suite of packages for accessing Azure AI services, including the setup of Azure AI Studio projects and related resources.
-This allows developers and data scientists to manage AI components, configure AI models, pipelines, and services directly from code, without the need for Azure AI Studio's graphical interface.
-However, the graphical interface is still accessible for data scientists and other stakeholders who prefer it, enabling diverse user personas to collaborate on the project.
-In short, the Azure AI SDK combines efficient, code-centric development with Azure AI Studio's collaboration features and enterprise capabilities, offering the best of both worlds and fostering cross-functional collaboration.
+For ISV teams who prefer a code-first approach, the [Azure AI SDK](/azure/ai-studio/how-to/sdk-install) offers a suite of packages for accessing Azure AI services, including the setup of Azure AI Studio projects and related resources.
+This allows developers and data scientists to manage AI components, configure AI models, pipelines, and services directly from code, while still making the graphical interface available for those who prefer it.

 Prototyping is easy in Azure AI Studio via its Playground.
-A typical journey for a team working on a project in Azure AI Studio is:

-- A team member starts in the playground, which can include the use of vision capable models, speech, images and other non-text inputs, as well as the ability to set system prompts and ground the model with [your own data](/azure/ai-services/openai/concepts/use-your-data?tabs=ai-search) and run evaluations to gauge the models effectiveness.
-It’s a fast way for an individual to validate an idea.
-- Once the experiment is producing attractive results, it can be prompted from the playground to Prompt Flow as a versioned and customized flow.
-- Now a versioned artifact in the AI Project, the wider team can contribute where the flow is accessible via Azure AI Studio UI and via code-only.
-At this point multiple branches of logic to differing LLMs can be tested and evaluated.
+A typical journey for a team working on a project in Azure AI Studio could start with an individual validating an idea in the Playground.
+Once attractive results are produced, they can be prompted from the Playground to Prompt Flow as a versioned and customized flow.
+Now a versioned artifact in the AI Project, the wider team can contribute where the flow is accessible via Azure AI Studio UI and via code-only.
+Multiple branches of logic to differing LLMs can be tested and evaluated at this point.

-- Batch evaluations are run to measure efficacy, safety, accuracy and other [metrics](/azure/ai-studio/how-to/evaluate-generative-ai-app?pivots=ai-studio).
-Evaluation is super helpful not only to assess the quality of changes you are doing, but also to test various paths of your flow, evaluate new set of models for your solution or check out the quality after updating your RAG store.
-- The flow now can be deployed as an endpoint, which can be scaled and becomes the backend, the service of your copilot that can be consumed in various ways, through different surfaces.
-You can simply deploy it and host it in Azure.
-Once you have your copilot service - or backend - connecting it to one or many UI or conversation surfaces can be achieved in multiple ways, including the patterns above in this article.
-You can consume the API directly in your code, connect your copilot to Microsoft Teams via Copilot Studio or as a standalone bot app, or even expose your copilot as a plugin to other copilots including Microsoft Copilots such as Microsoft 365 Copilot.
+Beyond the development phase, Azure AI Studio also provides an LLMOps toolchain, handling your end-to-end prompt engineering from development to production and ongoing maintenance.

+Azure AI Studio supports integration with Azure AI Search, Azure Open AI Service, and other Azure AI services, simplifying resource management for ISVs.
+It also provides a project-oriented workspace, fostering collaboration against shared compute, model deployments, and services.

 **ISV Scenarios:**